logo

 Answer: a

 Explanation: Extrusion is a process of forcing plastic which is at a very high temperature, through the dies, and gets opened at a required shape.
-The raw materials used for extrusion with polymers contains granules, powder and thermoplastic pellets.
+The raw materials used for extrusion with polymers contain granules, powder and thermoplastic pellets.

 2. In extrusion process, extra shearing occurs in which part of the system?